Evan-Tyo/Blog/content/notes/site-nav.md

 ---

 # Overview
-This page will be a directory of the site for personal use.
+Directory of the site for personal use.

 ---